tapyu/to-rm-courses/numerical-methods/README.md

 ## Methods

-### [Root-finding problems][30] (see Part II on Chapra, chapter 6 and 7):
+### [Root-finding problems][30] (Part II on Chapra, chapter 6 and 7; Chapter 6 Dahlquist; chapter 3 on Hoffman):

-Determines the values of the independent variable (or variables) at which a given function equals zero.
+Determines the values of $x$ at which the nonlinear function $f(x)$ is zero.
 Mathematically, these problems can be stated as finding the roots or solutions $x$ such that $f ( x ) = 0$, where $f(x)$ is a given function.
 As, generally, the zeros of a function cannot be computed exactly nor expressed in closed form (i.e., analytically), root-finding algorithms provide approximations to zeros, expressed either as floating-point numbers or as small isolating intervals, or disks for complex roots.

 #### Packages